Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Vintage Equipment (Specialized Small Equipment)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value vintage compact equipment with specialized features.
-It validates handling of smaller bulldozers from the 1990s era, ensuring the systems can properly assess compact equipment that often has different market dynamics than larger machines.
+This scenario tests the Enhanced ML Model's ability to accurately value vintage compact equipment with specialized features.
+It validates the diagnostic system's handling of smaller bulldozers from the 1990s era, ensuring proper assessment of compact equipment that often has different market dynamics and processing requirements than larger machines.

 **📋 Bulldozer Configuration**
 - **Year Made**: 1992